foxscotch/old-static-site-gen/README.rst

 Ocelot
 ======

 Simple static site generator designed for stories.
+I was making it for my own thing, until I decided to just use sphinx for that.

-I'll add a tutorial for using it later, cus it's 2:00am right now.
+It's kiiinda pointless though, what with mkdocs and sphinx around.
+So I stopped working on it.
+I'll probably wind up using the name "ocelot" for something else in the future.